-When sending photos to Horticulture CRSP:
+When sending photos to the Horticulture Innovation Lab

-- Please send us the original photo files (.jpg), unedited, as large as possible. - Please do not edit your photos before sending them to us. - If emailing photos is a problem, try zipping them into a folder and uploading to us at http://ucanr.edu/hortcrsp/photo-upload (with an email so we can confirm receipt).
+- Please send us the original photo files (.jpg), unedited, as large as possible. - Instead of emailing photos, you can upload zipped folders to http://ucanr.edu/horticulture-innovation/upload (with an email so we can confirm receipt), or use Box.com, Dropbox, or Google photos (if these are services you are familiar with).